 Who am I?:

 My name is Shelley Blair.
 I am a Registered Clinical Counsellor (#16122) and a Canadian Certified Counsellor (#6452).
-I completed my undergraduate degree at TRU in Psychology and obtained my Master of Counselling at City University of Seattle.
+I completed my undergraduate degree at TRU in psychology and obtained my master of counselling at City University of Seattle.
+More recently, I completed my master of arts in conflict analysis and management through Royal Roads University and finished a mediation certificate program through ADR Learning Institute.
 I primarily provide youth and adults individual and couple counselling services.
-My specializations include working with those with anxiety, trauma, low self-esteem, depression, maternal mental health, life transitions and relationship challenges.
-I love helping to discover insight into what motivates someone, what has complicated their growth, what their strengths are and how to get back on track.
+My specializations include working with conflict, anxiety, trauma, low self-esteem, life transitions and relationship challenges.
+I love helping people discover insight into what motivates them, what has complicated their growth, what their strengths are and how to get back on track.

 Sessions: